Iran, Persian Language & Culture

 Lowest Point: Caspian Sea: -28 m دریای خــزر

-Highest Point: Damavand Mountain: 5,671 m دمــاوند
+Highest Point: Mount Damavand: 5,671 m دمــاوند

-Deserts: Dashte Loot & Dashte Kavir
+Deserts: Dasht-e Loot and Dasht-e Kavir

-Prairies: Dashte Moghan in the northeast.
+Prairies: Dasht-e Moghan in the northeast.

-Rivers: Iranian rivers are mostly short with shallow streams.
-"Dez, Karkheh, Sefidrud, Zayanderud, and Jajorud".
-The longest river, "Karun", is 516 miles long.
-Three rivers form portions of Iran's international boundaries: The "Aras" river lies along the border with Armenia and Azerbaijan; the "Atrek" river borders Turkmenistan; and the "Arvandrud" river is part of the border with Iraq.
+Rivers: Iranian rivers are typically short with shallow streams.
+Notable rivers include the Dez, Karkheh, Sefidrud, Zayanderud, Jajorud, and the longest, the Karun, which spans 516 miles.
+Three rivers form parts of Iran's international boundaries: the Aras River with Armenia and Azerbaijan, the Atrek River with Turkmenistan, and the Arvandrud River with Iraq.

 Timeline history of Iran in a nutshell |